 John Boyega (Moses), Jodie Whittaker (Sam Adams), Alex Esmail (Pest), Leeon James (Jerome), Luke Treadaway (Brewis), Jumayn Hunter (Hi-Hatz), Nick Frost (Ron), Franz Drameh (Dennis), Selom Awadzi (Tonks), Sammy Williams (Probs), Michael Ajao (Mayhem), Paige Meade (Dimples), Danielle Vitalis (Tia), Sammy Williams (Biggz), Maggie McCarthy (Margaret)

 While returning home to the apartment block on the housing estate where she lives in Brixton, South London, nurse Samantha Adams is mugged at knifepoint by a group of teenage thugs.
-The group are interrupted by a meteorite crashing from the sky and then attacked by a creature that emerges.
+The attack is interrupted by a meteorite crashing from the sky.
+The group are then attacked by a creature that emerges.
 The teenagers track down and kill the creature and afterwards realise that it is an alien.
 Thinking of the money they can make from the discovery, they stash the alien’s body in the local drug dealer’s weed room.
 Soon however there are meteorites falling everywhere.
 Large black creatures with glowing teeth emerge and ferociously attack everything they encounter.
 The gang arm themselves with baseball bats, fireworks, knives and swords and set out to defend their territory from the aliens as they invade the apartment block.

-Attack the Block is a British film that has developed a small cult following in its screenings around the world.
-It is a debut feature for Joe Cornish, previously best known as a comedian with the popular British comedy skit/variety show The Adam and Joe Show (1996-2001).
-Cornish has subsequently fallen into the camp of Edgar Wright, the director of Shaun of the Dead (2004), Scott Pilgrim vs. the World (2010) and The World’s End (2013), who also executive produces Attack the Block.
+Attack the Block is a British film that developed a small cult around the world when it came out.
+It was a debut feature for Joe Cornish, previously best known as a comedian with the popular British comedy skit/variety show The Adam and Joe Show (1996-2001).
+Cornish subsequently fell into the camp of Edgar Wright, the director of Shaun of the Dead (2004), Scott Pilgrim vs. the World (2010) and The World’s End (2013), who also executive produces Attack the Block.
 Elsewhere, Cornish has co-written with Wright the script for Steven Spielberg’s The Adventures of Tintin (2011) and Marvel Comics’ Ant-Man (2015).

-In interviews, Joe Cornish explains that he came to conceive Attack the Block after growing up in the 1980s watching films such as E.T.- The Extra-Terrestrial (1982) and those it inspired and wondering why they always reflected American suburbia rather than the local landscape he grew up with in South London.
+In interviews, Joe Cornish explained that he conceived Attack the Block after growing up in the 1980s watching films such as E.T.- The Extra-Terrestrial (1982) and those it inspired and wondering why they always reflected American suburbia rather than the local landscape he grew up with in South London.
 Thus he conceived Attack the Block as a science-fiction film that reflected his own world.
 The idea for the central characters in Attack the Block came about after Cornish was mugged and saw that his teenage assailants were as frightened as he was.